Monastère de Chalais

 The Monastère de Chalais, also called Châlais-sur-Voreppe or Notre-Dame de Châlais, is a Dominican convent near the town of Voreppe, Isère, France.
 The convent dates from 1101.

 The monastery at Chalais began as a house of male hermits, under the guidance of Hugh of Chateauneuf, like the Carthusian monks.
 At first the Order of Chalais was independent, but in 1303 it was absorbed by the Carthusians.
-The monastery was partly destroyed in 1562 during French Wars of Religion, but was rebuilt.
+The monastery was partly destroyed in 1562 during the French Wars of Religion, but was rebuilt.
 The state seized it during the French Revolution (1789–99) and sold it to a private owner.

 From 1844 to 1887 it was again a monastery, this time of the Dominican friars, before again being sold.
 The present community of Dominican nuns bought the property in 1963 and restored it.
 Today the nuns of Chalais manufacture Monastic biscuits to cover their expenses.

 Location

 The monastery is about 7 km from Voreppe along a winding forest road.

 It is located on a plateau overlooking Voreppe at an altitude of 940 m, which is often snow-covered in winter.

 The monastery is set in a beautiful location in the Chartreuse Mountains.
 It has a cemetery and a Romanesque church.

 Chalais can be reached by foot from Voreppe, to the west, with a climb of about two hours.
 It is connected by a difficult road to the Grande Chartreuse convent.

 The monastery is on a conical hill with a cross on the summit, about a half hour walk away.

 From the summit there is a view of mountains and the whole valley of the Isère river as far as the Rhône.
 Henri Perreyve visited the monastery in 1854 and wrote about it.